Visit Planner

 Overview of Visit Planner

 The Visit Planner analyzes the selected observations and shows dates when the observations may be scheduled (schedulability).
 The Visit Planner may be run on one or more selected Pass Plans, Survey Steps, or Execution Plans.
-Constraints checked by the Visit Planner include the general visibility of a target from the observatory as a function of time, and the impact of any constraints or Special Requirements.
+Constraints checked by the Visit Planner include the general visibility of a target from the observatory as a function of time, and the impact of any constraints or Requirements.

 Running the Visit Planner